CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/StorageVdMemberEp.md

 HasStorageVirtualDrive returns a boolean if a field has been set.

+### SetStorageVirtualDriveNil

+`func (o *StorageVdMemberEp) SetStorageVirtualDriveNil(b bool)`

+ SetStorageVirtualDriveNil sets the value for StorageVirtualDrive to be an explicit nil

+### UnsetStorageVirtualDrive
+`func (o *StorageVdMemberEp) UnsetStorageVirtualDrive()`

+UnsetStorageVirtualDrive ensures that no value is present for StorageVirtualDrive, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)